-This finding had not been resolved at June 30, 2008.
+This finding has been resolved at June 30, 2010.

-07-04 - Undeposited Funds
+2009-02 - Undeposited Funds

-During our audit we noted that cash receipts are not being deposited in a timely manner.
+During our audit, we noted that cash receipts are not being deposited in a timely manner.
 At the present time, the receipts are accumulated in a safe and deposits are made once or twice a month.
 As a result, not only is there a risk of loss from burglary, misplacement, or misappropriation, but the cash is not available for expenditures or investment.